9th Mission Support Command Named Best Anti-Terrorism Program in the Army

+On August 30th, 2021, a month shy from the 20th anniversary of the September 11 attacks, the U.S. completed its withdrawal of Afghanistan, heralding the end of nearly two decades of the Global War on Terror.
+Over the course of twenty years, America’s Army navigated the treacherous terrain of combatting terrorism on multiple fronts, at home and abroad.
+While the withdrawal from Afghanistan may be the symbolic conclusion of the Global War on Terror, terrorism remains a persistent threat to the health and safety of U.S. Service members around the world.

-The 9th Mission Support Command's G-34 military partners conduct physical security assessment on critical infrastructure to identify possible vulnerabilities.
-The 9th MSC was named the best large unit anti-terrorism program by Headquarters Department of the Army (HQDA) for fiscal year 2021.
-The 9th MSC's approach to anti-terrorism requires coordination between various organizations to ensure success.
+The 9th Mission Support Command’s Anti-terrorism (AT) Program has proven it is well prepared for any threat, being named the best large unit anti-terrorism program by Headquarters Department of the Army (HQDA) for fiscal year 2021.

+“The 9th MSC AT Program is a comprehensive program focusing on defensive measures used to protect our Soldiers and reduce vulnerabilities to assets from bad actors,” explained Harlie Temengil, the 9th MSC’s Anti-Terrorism Officer.

+“The 9th MSC placed best among all other Army units of its size in its execution of its anti-terrorism program.
+The criteria we were graded on were program planning, execution, training, sustainment, and coordination,” added Temengil.

 |Date Taken: